 Environmental Health and Safety provides specialized services in the area of environmental management in order to protect the environment and comply with federal, state and local regulations.
 Programs include air quality management, hazardous waste management, and soil and water pollution prevention and are located on the left side of this web page.

-How do I obtain a Material Safety Data Sheet?
+Obtaining a Material Safety Data Sheet

 CSUF has a contract with MSDS Online.
 This is an electronic database that contains nearly all chemicals that you might find in the work place.
 An online tutorial is available in the upper right corner of the site.
 You can also call the manufacturer of the product and they will send you a copy of the MSDS.